Guide For Disabled Cruisers

 - Book early if you require a disabled access cabin

 What To Consider At The Time Of Enquiring

 Disabled Access Cabins

 When enquiring ensure you speak to your agent about any needs you may have onboard.
 There are often disabled access cabins onboard, and if they are booked up, your agent can enquire as to what cabins are most suited to your needs.

 Medical Request Forms

 Once you have booked your cruise, most cruise lines will provide a medical request form.
-Here you can discuss any mobility needs — such as the use of wheelchairs and mobility scooters onboard — and any medical requirements — such as a fridge and a disposal unit for any sharps and used medication.
+Here you can discuss any mobility needs, such as the use of wheelchairs and mobility scooters onboard, and any medical requirements like a fridge or disposal unit for any sharps and used medication.

 Most shore excursions are offered by third party companies, so before you book either enquire with the cruise line or with any local shore excursion companies to see what packages they offer that will be suitable for you to participate in.
-You may find that not all of the excursions are suitable if you have mobility restrictions, due to access to the location — such as by tender boat — or the activities taking place.
+You may find that not all of the excursions are suitable if you have mobility restrictions.
+This could be due to access, if the excursion is accessed by tender boat for example, or the pace of activities taking place.

 What To Consider Before You Travel

 Contact Your Airline

 Once you have booked, take the time to contact your airline directly.
 It will be much easier to discuss your needs directly than through a third party.
 Essential medical equipment such as wheelchairs or walking stickes travel for free.
 These will often be stored in the hold and taken at check-in or at the gate.
 The airline will assist you to your seat through suitable transportation and assistance.

-Ensure you have all your documentation for any disability needs, as this will make certain that airline won't add any additional charges.
-Also, notifying the airline before you travel means they should have all the arrangements in place to look after you once you have arrived at the airport — thus avoiding unnecessary waiting around.
+Ensure you have all your documentation for any disability needs, as this will ensure that the airline won't add any additional charges.
+Notifying the airline before you travel means they should have all the arrangements in place to look after you once you have arrived at the airport.